-The length of stay in the PACU for any patient is variable and dependent upon many factors.
-First, you must have demonstrated recovery from their anesthesia.
-If you have had epidural or spinal anesthesia, you must be able to feel and move their legs before being discharged from the PACU.
+All patients are admitted to the Post-Anesthesia Care Unit (PACU) following surgery and anesthesia at HSS.
+The length of your stay in the PACU depends on several factors, including demonstrated recovery from anesthesia.
+If you have had epidural or spinal anesthesia, you must be able to feel and move your legs before being discharged from the PACU.

+Pain medicine will be initiated in the PACU.
+Your pain control regimen may take the form of pills, injections, or patient-controlled analgesia (PCA), sometimes called a "pain pump."
 Sometimes after surgery, you may require medications to control variations in your vital signs, such as blood pressure, heart rate, or respiratory rate.
 You will not be discharged from the PACU until your vital signs are stable.

-Visitation is limited in the PACU to avoid the risk of infection to other patients and to permit the staff to concentrate on the care of these post surgical patients.
+Visitation is limited in the PACU to avoid the risk of infection to other patients and to permit the staff to concentrate on the care of these post-surgical patients.
 For more information, please view the Hospital’s Visitation Policy.